mercadopago/devsite-docs/guides/payments/web-payment-checkout/latest/advanced-integration.en.md

 ```
 ]]]

+## Prevent payment rejection

+A payment can be rejected because the issuer for the selected method detected a problem or because of non-compliance with security requirements.

+About rejected payments with our recommendations and <a href="https://www.mercadopago.com.ar/developers/es/guides/manage-account/payment-rejections" target="_blank">improve the approval process</a>.

 ## Cancellations and Returns

 Cancellations are made when the cash payment was not completed before the expiration date and the seller decides to cancel it.